[Updated on March 4, 2020 9:52 PM]

 *Recursive resolvers exhibit inconsistent behavior when there is a mismatch between the record sets between parent (Registrar) and zone.
 As a result, we want to avoid a situation where a resolver does not accept a response from a nameserver because it is not listed as authoritative in the zone file

 **This is due to recursive resolvers caching practices: resolvers will cache NS records listed in a zone even if the resolver is only querying for an A record.
-Thus, future A record queries may be sent to a Fast DNS server.
+Thus, future A record queries may be sent to an Edge DNS server.

 ***Domain owners may want to use another authoritative DNS provider alongside Akamai